 When we recognize some of the things we miss about the old way of blogging, we can bring bits of that to 2017.
 While it won’t look exactly the same, we can still do something about it and revive it in our corner of the blog world.

 To encourage commenting & engagement on blog posts again, I started a Facebook group called The Mountainside Gathering.
-Click here to join and you can be part of a group of bloggers who are bringing commenting back!
+Fill out this form and you can be part of a group of bloggers who are bringing commenting back!

 WRITE WHAT YOU WANT TO WRITE